izreal1990-collab/MillennialAi/LEGAL.md

 - ✅ **Private Use**: No requirement to open-source derivatives

 ### Academic and Research Use
-- ✅ **Citation Required**: Cite both MillenialAi and underlying research
+- ✅ **Citation Required**: Cite both MillennialAi and underlying research
 - ✅ **Attribution**: Maintain author and project attributions
 - ✅ **Academic Freedom**: Full rights for research and education
 - ✅ **Publication Rights**: Results may be published with proper citation